kandouss/monospace/README.md

 # monospace
-is an attempt to infer motion of a video capture device using only monocular video.
+is an attempt to infer motion of a video capture device using monocular video.

+## WORK IN PROGRESS